 The last flight was BASE 83 on 7 September 2014 from the Putnam County Regional Airport as part of Airport Appreciation Days.
 The flight concluded successfully with a recovery in east central Indiana between New Castle and Muncie.

-In 2015, BASE plans to fly at the Great Plains Superlaunch in St. Louis, MO, at SpaceJam 9 with the Boy Scouts in Rantoul, IL 8 August, and at Putnam County Airport Appreciation Days on 12 September.
+Later in 2015, BASE hopes to fly at the Great Plains Superlaunch in St. Louis, MO, at SpaceJam 9 with the Boy Scouts in Rantoul, IL 8 August, and at Putnam County Airport Appreciation Days on 12 September.

 - A brochure describing the program